hadoopfromscratch/hadoopfromscratch/README.md

 # hadoopfromscratch
-Scripts to roll out your own hadoop distro.
+A set of tools to roll out your own hadoop distro.